 - all assets that would otherwise be available to company members generally are transferred on its winding up – either to another body with similar objects or to another body with charitable objects

-To apply for exemption during the company formation process, you must indicate this by checking the relevant box on the application form.
+To apply for exemption during the company registration process, you must indicate this by checking the relevant box on the application form.